What are Spices?

 If you have spices that are prepackaged but unopened, give them to friends or donate them to your local food bank.
 If you have spices that are expired, throw them out.

 9. Clean the bottles of spices you’ll be keeping

 If you have empty bottles – for instance, from a spice rack – that you want to keep and refill with fresher spices, wash them thoroughly and let them dry before refilling.

 If you have prepackaged spices that you won’t be refilling, just use a damp cloth and carefully scrub the outside of the bottle as needed.

-10. Keep cool, dry and dark
+10. Keep them in cool, dry and dark place

 Keeping all your herbs and spices in the same location helps keep you organized.
 But make sure that location is in a cool, dry place away from direct sunlight.
 That is important in organize spices and storing spices for long time.